"We spend so much time in or heads, thinking about this or that…"

 We can always become the decider to do something with what is going on inside, even when what is going on inside is not always something we decided to occur—in fact, much of what goes on inside comes of its own.
 One category of stuff that occurs without our deciding, are the array of powerful survival reflexes that we cannot anticipate, nor guess will occur, or even accurately predict what we will do when they do!
 Understanding that there are parts of our body/mind that operate without our control can ease some of the shame and self-rejecting suffering that comes when such processes are misinterpreted as something 'we chose' to do of our own free will.
 This just isn't always so.

 In fact, our brains do not have pain receptors, and so what happens in there is not something we can actually feel, but what happens in our head will enroll the rest of our body's signaling systems, which tells us when something is right or wrong for us, especially when risk of harm is involved.

 Depending on where you are when you begin this exercise, many kinds of things can occur.
 There can be a general warming to the world; and there can be some sadness too, especially if it's been a long time since you’ve connected to these parts of you.
-Whatever occurs, it's natural and can reveal and teach more than thinking by itself can do.
+Whatever occurs, it's natural and can reveal and teach you more than thinking by itself can ever do.